rahulgopinath/rahulgopinath.github.io/_posts/2020-03-02-combinatory-parsing.markdown

 Next, we define how to concatenate two parsers.
 That is, the result from one parser becomes the input of the next.
-The idea is that the first parser would have generated a list of successful parses until different locations, and the second parser has to operate on the remaining.
-The parse results are arrays and can be simply concatenated together.
+The idea is that the first parser would have generated a list of successful parses until different locations.
+The second parser now tries to advance the location of parsing.
+If successful, the location is updated.
+If not successful, the parse is dropped.
+That is, given a list of chars `ab` and a parser that is `AndThen(Lit('a'), Lit('b'))`, and then first applies `Lit('a')` which results in an array with a single element as the succssful
+parse: `[([['b'], ['a']])]` The first elment of the item is the remaining list `['b']`.
+Now, the second parser is applied on it, which takes it forward to `[([[], ['a', 'b']])]`.
+If instead, we were parsing `ac`, then the result of the first parse will be the same as before.
+But the second parse will not succeed.
+Hence this item will be dropped resulting in an empty array.

 ```python
 def AndThen(p1, p2):